 This should be the first question among all of those who plan to start their software project.
 It’s critical to understand how much money is needed to invest in the product before taking the first step.
 In this article, we explain what the key factors that influence the cost of the end product are, we discuss the cost of staffing, how much software agencies charge per hour, and what additional costs you may face.
-We’ll also share with you our own method on how to prepare the estimates.
+We’ll also share with you our own method on how to prepare the estimates that helps to develop an app without draining the budget.

 What does the development cost depend on?